The Funeral Ceremony Will Depend Upon Whether Your Loved One is to be Cremated or Buried

 Once the service is completed, your loved one’s coffin will be covered by a curtain as their coffin is cremated.
 You will be able to collect their ashes a day or two following the funeral.

-However, if your loved one is going to be buried, then the pallbearers will return the coffin to the hearse for another procession to get the coffin to the burial plot.
+If your loved one is going to be buried, then the pallbearers will return the coffin to the hearse for another procession to get the coffin to the burial plot.

-Burial Funerals: Once the funeral ceremony is done and the coffin has arrived at the burial plot, then the coffin will be placed on wooden planks by the grave.
+Once the funeral ceremony is done and the coffin has arrived at the burial plot, then the coffin will be placed on wooden planks by the grave.

 A few final words and/or prayers will be shared before the coffin is lowered carefully into the grave by the pallbearers.
 The actual burial stage of the funeral is much shorter than the funeral service itself.